myarichuk/myarichuk.github.io/source/_drafts/production-ready.md

 ## Non-negotiables

+Let's start with things that absolutely should be in a *production-ready* software.
+Of course, I am aiming here at a general use-case; context matters - implementing a comprehensive monitoring system or a comperhensive test suite for [non-mission critical](https://www.techtarget.com/searchitoperations/definition/mission-critical-computing) internal tool may well be a waste of time, for example.

 ### Structured Logging and Monitoring

+But logging is pretty much a given, I might hear you say.
 "Ugh, okay.
 I'll just add some logging here, here and here.
 Let's finish this code review..."
 Sound familiar?
 I've been there too.
 If you've heard this from a fellow developer or, even worse, caught yourself saying it, it's time for a serious perspective shift.
 [Structured logging](https://www.atatus.com/glossary/structured-logging/) and [monitoring](https://www.digitalocean.com/community/tutorials/an-introduction-to-metrics-monitoring-and-alerting) are more than just a tedious task or an item on a review checklist.
 They are the unsung heroes of the software world, often overlooked in favor of flashy new AI features or sleek UI elements.
 But it's these behind-the-scenes players that keep your software sailing smoothly through the stormy seas of production.
 They're not just about spitting out lines of text for an eventual, maybe-never glance.
 They're about creating a coherent story of your application’s life in the wild, bringing order to chaos.
 And you know, when things hit the fan at 2 AM, you'll be craving logs that read like a detective novel, not a cryptic riddle.
+Heck, I have seen plenty of logs that announce there was an error without actually saying what it was!

 It's not just about logging, though.
 Monitoring is your eagle-eyed lookout on the crow's nest, alerting you before disaster strikes.
 It's the art of distinguishing a one-off glitch from the symptoms of a deeper issue.
 Without effective monitoring, you're essentially flying blind, hoping for the best but ill-prepared for the worst.
 At a minimum, monitoring should include historical data on key system metrics, like disk and memory usage, perhaps GC related information if you use a managed language, and crucial application internals, such as cache sizes and internal queue lengths.
 When your production instance goes foobar at 2 AM, this historical data can be a lifesaver in pinpointing the cause of your system's crash.